-We have audited the accompanying financial statements of the governmental activities and the major fund of Citrus, Levy, Marion Regional Workforce Development Board, Inc. d/b/a CareerSource Citrus Levy Marion (the Board), as of and for the year ended June 30, 2021 and the related notes to the financial statements, which collectively comprise the Board's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and the major fund of Citrus, Levy, Marion Regional Workforce Development Board, Inc. d/b/a CareerSource Citrus Levy Marion , as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise Citrus, Levy, Marion Regional Workforce Development Board, Inc. d/b/a CareerSource Citrus Levy Marion 's basic financial statements as listed in the table of contents.